-Having been vacant for ten years, the site is about to undergo a dramatic transformation with affordable housing, community programming, and new arts and commercial space along this busy corridor.
-The project includes 75 one-bedroom apartments, yet is functionally designed as two communities with different street addresses.
-The design embraces the urban design guidelines for Old East Village and also includes artwork from local artists that reference the history of this site.
+Having been vacant for ten years, the site has undergone dramatic transformation with affordable housing, community programming, and new arts and commercial space along this busy corridor.
+The project includes 72 one-bedroom (and a few two-bedroom) apartments, yet is functionally designed as two communities with different street addresses.
+The design embraces the urban design guidelines for Old East Village and also includes artwork from local artists that reference the history of the dynamic site.

 The large print of an original watercolour painting by artist Jamelie Hassan called The Embassy Hotel at Night from 1978 has double meaning.
 As an artist, she was inspired by the building because her family were owners of the building during it’s artistic hayday.

 The three large mosaic artworks on the building were through a partnership with the London Clay Arts Centre and artist Beth Turnbull Morrish who conceived the design, oversaw tile production, and installed over 12,000 hand made tiles along with her intrepid crew.
 Installation was completed in the summer of 2022.
 The design concept was inspired through a charette with potential tenants and other stakeholders; it embodies the thoughts and feelings of Indwell residents and staff who participated that day.
 The panels represent hope associated with starting a new path, Love and Thriving, and Belonging and Safety.
 The middle panel features the forks of the Antler River, a.k.a. the Thames; earth and roots signify the many hardships we grow through, while the spectrum of colours of Ontario wildflowers represent love for all people.
 Embassy Commons – Indwell Mosaic Project – London Clay Art Centre

 The building comes with supports, including nursing, addictions and mental health.